FAQs about membership

-A: Unlike most other clubs we do not charge a joining fee.There is a registration fee of £50 for each of the first two craft you wish to keep at the club - so the maximum fee that you will pay is £100.
+A: Unlike most other clubs we do not charge a joining fee.There is a registration fee for each of the first two craft you wish to keep at the club.
 There is no further charge for additional craft.

 Q: Why are you so keen on racing?
 I simply want to potter round.

 A: The racing does give an extra dimension to sailing.
 Once you have learned the basics, it is very tempting just to do what you find easy, reaching backwards and forwards across the wind and in this way you never progress.In a race, the Officer of the Day (OOD) will set a course that makes you do all points of sailing, a beat (zig zag tacks towards the wind), a run (sailing with the wind from behind), a reach sailing at right angles to the wind) etc and uses the whole lake; this really encourages improvement.
 Also, racing allows us all to meet on a regular basis when we all know when the others will be sailing and we organise rescue cover for this time.
 When you have pottered for a bit on your own, try following the race course a minute later than the others, you will soon find that you are catching up with another boat and that the excitement starts to grow.
 Most of us don't particularly mind whatever place we come, we do it for the enjoyment.
 Others take it very seriously and can progress rapidly into open meetings at other clubs and National racing.
 We have juniors who are in the National training squads and we are very proud of them.